granne/granne/py/README.md

 ## Installation

-Compiling the python bindings requires `nightly` rust.
+Compiling the python bindings requires `stable` rust.
 It can be installed through `rustup`:
 ```
-rustup install nightly
+rustup install stable
 ```

 Then, from the repository root run: